mattrphillips/OpenFAST-AA-Postprocess/README.md

 	Outputs:
 	* CSV file for Observer, Frequency, and SPL
-	* Line plot of frequency-dependent SPL
+	* Line plot of SPL spectra for each observer

 	Known Problems:
-	* Currently only supports one observer location
-	* Many more...
+	* Only supports up to 6 observers for line plot.

 ######################################################################################################